 “A Chief Financial Officer is a senior executive with responsibility for the financial affairs of a corporation or other institution.”

 Think of it like driving a ship.
-The ship is only as good as the crew members aboard and without any clear purpose and direction of where they want to go will end up wandering aimlessly.
-The captain of the ship has to set the direction.
+The ship is only as good as the crew members aboard and without any clear purpose and direction of where they want to go, they will end up wandering aimlessly.

 Becoming the captain of your finances requires the same intentionality and focus.
 If you’re not on top of your game, it’s easy to get thrown off course and it will take time to recover.

 You become the Chief Financial Officer of your finances by setting clear goals, charting a course, managing your money, and doing what it takes to get to where you want to be.

 If it’s not you, who’s it going to be?